olliequ/KittyBot/README.md

 - `+userinfo` command: Returns an embed containing useful information of a specified member of the server.
 If no member is specified, it returns that of the user who issued the command.
 - All commands have a 10-second cooldown period (per user).

-## Further ideas // ways to contribute
+## Further ideas // Ways to contribute
 - Resolve outstanding issues noted in `Issues`.
 - Perhaps a unimelb-handbook web-scraping related command?
 The repo already uses a webscraper (`BeautifulSoup`) you could use!
 - Implement a creative command you have of your own!